dazuma/toys/toys/docs/guide.md

     end

 Notice that we did not use a `tool "greet"` block here.
-That is because the name of the file `greet.rb` already provides a tool context: Toys already knows that we are defining a "greet" tool.
+That is because the name of the file `greet.rb` already provides a naming context: Toys already knows that we are defining a "greet" tool.

 If you do include a `tool` block inside the `greet.rb` file, it will create a *subtool* of `greet`.
 In other words, the path to the Ruby file defines a